Text Link

 Diagnosing anorexia nervosa

-Before settling on a treatment option, a medical provider with specialized training in eating disorders, and AN, will complete a thorough examination of the patient.
-After establishing a diagnosis, the provider will then suggest appropriate treatments based on the patient’s needs.
+A medical provider with specialized training in eating disorders will complete a thorough examination of the patient.
+After consulting the DSM for the latest meaning of anorexia, the provider can then establish a diagnosis and suggest appropriate treatments based on the patient’s needs.

-Medical professionals use the following indicators to make a diagnostic determination:
+Medical professionals use a range of indicators to make a diagnostic determination.

 Physical assessment